PapenfussLab/gridss/Readme.md

 ## Quality score

 Gridss calculates quality scores according to the model outlined in [paper].
-As gridss does not yet perform multiple test correction or score recalibration, **QUAL scores are vastly overestimated for all variants**.
+As gridss does not yet perform multiple test correction or score recalibration, QUAL scores are vastly overestimated for all variants.
-As a rule of thumb, variants with QUAL >= 1000 and have assembles from both sides of the breakpoint (AS > 0 & RAS > 0) are considered HIGH quality, variant with QUAL >= 500 but can only be assembled from one breakend (AS > 0 | RAS > 0) are considered MEDIUM quality, and variants with low QUAL score or lack any supporting assemblies are considered LOW quality.
-By default, the NO_ASSEMBLY filter is applied to all variants without assembly support.
+As a rule of thumb, variants with QUAL >= 1000 and have assembles from both sides of the breakpoint (AS > 0 & RAS > 0) are considered high quality, variant with QUAL >= 500 but can only be assembled from one breakend (AS > 0 | RAS > 0) are considered medium quality, and variants with low QUAL score or lack any supporting assemblies are considered low quality.

 ## Non-standard INFO fields